Frank L. Smith (New York politician): Life

 Smith was born on June 26, 1851, in Charlton, New York.
 He attended the Charlton Academy.

 Smith worked as a farmer in Charlton.
 He was a member of the Harmony Association, Patrons of Industry, and the Grange.
-He was as a manager of the Saratoga County Agricultural Society.
-He served as justice of the peace for eight years and school commissioner for three terms.
-In the last fifteen years of his life, he was manager of the Galway Telephone Company.
+He was the manager of the Saratoga County Agricultural Society.
+He served as justice of the peace for eight years, and school commissioner for three terms.
+In the last fifteen years of his life, he was the manager of the Galway Telephone Company.

-Smith served as town supervisor of Galway. in 1888 and 1889.
+Smith served as the town supervisor of Galway in 1888 and 1889.
 In 1891, Smith was elected to the New York State Assembly as a Republican, representing the Saratoga County 1st District.
 He served in the Assembly in 1892.

 In 1875, Smith married Mary E. Feeney.
 She died in 1914.
 In 1921, he married Achsah Holbrook.
 He had two daughters, Mrs. William Crawford and Mrs. Clinton Palmatier.
-He was a member of the Charlton Presbyterian church, and was superintendent of the Sunday school for thirty years.
+He was a member of the Charlton Presbyterian church and was superintendent of the Sunday school for thirty years.

 Smith died on October 13, 1926.
 He was buried in Pine Grove Cemetery.